Skip to main content

 Deployment Methods

-Static website hosting supports three deployment methods: uploading code packages/folders, creating from official templates, and Git repository deployment.
+Static website hosting supports four deployment methods: uploading code packages/folders, creating from official templates, Git repository deployment, and CLI command deployment.
 This document introduces how to use these deployment methods, configure build commands, set deployment paths, and deployment solutions for common frontend frameworks.

 Quick Start